DouglasNeuroInformatics/Douglas_User_Documentation/docs/doing_things/index.md

 to long-term cold storage.
 Users are expected to access their data during that time and copy it to appropriate long term storage.
 Recovery from cold storage is available with delayed access and a recovery fee associated with staff time.

+## Accessing Animal MRI Scanner Raw Data

+The Bruker BioSpec 70/30 scanner produces data in the raw Bruker data format.
+The data sets are accessible on the Bruker controlling computer for 14 calendar days from the date of the acquisition in `/opt/<PV version>/data/<username>`, with <PV version> the ParaVision software version (PV5.1 or PV6.0.1) and <username> the login of the user performing the scans.
+Users are expected to access their data during that time and copy it to appropriate long term storage.
+Recovery is available with delayed access and a recovery fee associated with staff time.
+You can access the data by 1) accessing the [Neuroinformatics Platform](#systemAccess) and then 2) accessing the bruker7t computer.
+The [tools for data transfer](#dataTransfer) will work.

+Conversion to other formats (dicom and nifti) is availaible upon request.

 ## Accessing Scientific Software (quarantine aka modules)